TanguyLe/HoulgateFestBack/README.md

 1. Node and npm installed, recommended versions are node 12.13.1 and npm 6.12.1.
 2. Repo cloned.
 3. MongoDB installed and started, recommended version is 3.6.17.
 You can also use a remote mongodb.
-4. Get the credential files from the project's owner. (those are secret files not hosted on git)
+4. Get the email credential variables from the project's owner.
+You need a GMAIL_USER and a GMAIL_PASSWORD to use the emails (if you don't send any email, so no registration/activation/passwordReset/contact you're fine without them).

 ### Packages
 Just use `npm install` within the project directory and you're good to go !